56 Comments

 Expand full comment

-Cici Sullivan (Christina)'s avatar
+Cici Sullivan's avatar

 I never thought about compassion being lesser than obligation and now my whole worldview has just exploded (but in the good way).
 Thank you for this enlightening post (and for your tireless work to make the world a better place).